cgwhouse/bootstrap/README.md

 ## Gentoo

-1. Follow the Handbook, but do not reboot when it says to, complete all remaining steps
+1. Follow the Handbook.
+Do not reboot when it says to, and complete all remaining steps and note anything that needs to be deferred
-2. Make note of anything that shouldn't be done ahead of time (removing stage3 tarball, disabling root user, etc.) so we can do it later
-3. Install and configure the following in order, using Gentoo Wiki:
+2. While still booted into the live environment and chrooted into the new system, install and configure the following in order, using Gentoo Wiki:
    - eix
    - audio
-   - desktop environment (`gnome gtk vaapi vdpau vulkan wayland X -kde -plasma -telemetry`)
+   - desktop environment
+     (`gnome gtk vaapi vdpau vulkan wayland X -gnome-online-accounts -kde -plasma -telemetry`)
    - web browser
-4. Reboot from live environment and spot check the above items, then clone this repo
+3. Reboot from live environment and spot check the above items, then clone this repo
-5. Run gentoo.sh
+4. Run gentoo.sh

 ## Arch